To find out more about Parkinson’s disease surveys or to get involved, visit Parkinson’s Europe website.

 Author: Rosie Murray-WestPublished: 16 September 2021

 Prep: Cook: Serves:

 Drooling is an often-overlooked symptom of Parkinson’s disease – but the psychological impacts can be profound.
-A new survey from the European Parkinson’s Disease Association (EPDA) shows that, although there is help available, many are not receiving the best possible treatment
+A new survey from Parkinson’s Europe shows that, although there is help available, many are not receiving the best possible treatment

-Drooling – an often-neglected Parkinson’s symptom – is more common than previously thought and is negatively impacting the lives of many people with Parkinson’s, according to a report published by the EPDA.
+Drooling – an often-neglected Parkinson’s symptom – is more common than previously thought and is negatively impacting the lives of many people with Parkinson’s, according to a report published by Parkinson’s Europe.

 The results of a recent survey by the organisation suggest that the symptom (also known as sialorrhea) has significant social effects on people with the condition – and that these have worsened during the coronavirus crisis.